 Her fascinating account reveals how their efforts, connected through thriving transnational networks, lie behind many features of modern welfare states and reminds us of their powerful vision of a more humane way of living – a vision that remains relevant today.

-Ann Oakley is Professor of Sociology and Social Policy at the UCL Institute of Education.
+Ann Oakley is Professor of Sociology and Social Policy at the UCL Social Research Institute.
 A social researcher for more than 50 years, and author of many academic publications, she is also well known for her biography, autobiography and fiction.
 Her books include The Sociology of Housework, From Here to Maternity and The Men's Room which was serialised by the BBC in 1991, and most recently Women, Peace and Welfare (Policy Press, 2018).

 Legacies of difficult women: the story of this book;